raquo/Laminar/website/docs/documentation.md

 // @TODO[Docs] Come up with more relatable examples
 ```

-Just like `ReactiveEventProp`-s, `EventPropTransformation` instances are immutable and contain no element-specific state, so you can reuse them freely across multiple elements.
+Just like `ReactiveEventProp`-s, `EventProcessor`-s are immutable and contain no element-specific state, so you can reuse them freely across multiple elements.
 For example:

 ```scala
 import org.scalajs.dom.ext.KeyCode